claushofmann/claushofmann.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

-Hi, I'm Claus, currently a Computer Vision Engineer at the Vienna-based startup enliteAI.
+Hi, I'm Claus, I'm a Computer Vision Engineer at the Vienna-based startup enliteAI.
 Prior to that, I studied computer science with a focus on data science at the University of Vienna.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/hofmann_cv_style.pdf" "newtab" >}}résumé{{< /staticref >}}.